mikke89/RmlUiDoc/pages/cpp_manual/events.md

 	void StopPropagation();
 	// Stops propagation of the event if it is interruptible, including to any other listeners on the current element. void StopImmediatePropagation();
-	// Prevents the default actions from being performed. void PreventDefault();

 	// Returns the value of one of the event's parameters.
 	// @param key[in] The name of the desired parameter.